monkstone/cf3ruby/README.md

 jruby -S cf3samples  # else if installed with jruby this should also work
 ```

-As for running ruby-processing, it requires the external jruby flag
+As for running ruby-processing, it requires the external ( _only prior to ruby-processing-2.1.2_ ) jruby flag
 ```bash
 rp5 run --jruby city.rb # this is why you should install both ruby-processing and cf3ruby using jruby